deepthought42/contentAudit/README.md

 This will provide detailed information about the available endpoints and how to use them.

+### PageAuditMessage Object Schema

+The `PageAuditMessage` object represents a message that is passed to the AuditController endpoint for processing page audits.
+It contains essential information about the audit request and is used to initiate and track individual page audits.
+The object has the following fields:

+- `pageAuditId` (String): The unique identifier for the page audit.
+- `pageId` (String): The identifier of the page being audited.
+- `messageId` (String): The unique identifier for the message.
+- `publishTime` (DateTime): The timestamp when the message was published.
+- `accountId` (String): The identifier of the account associated with the message.

+This object is used in various API endpoints related to page audits and messaging, particularly when submitting new audit requests to the AuditController.

 ## Security

 This application uses Auth0 for authentication.
 Ensure that you have properly configured the Auth0 properties in the GCP secrets.